-- ▶ Data cleaning is a key part of data science, but it can be deeply frustrating. - Why are some of your text fields garbled? - ▶ What should you do about those missing values? - Why aren't your strings/dates formatted correctly? - ▶ How can you quickly clean up inconsistent/duplicated data entry?
+Data cleaning is a key part of data science, but it can be deeply frustrating.

-▶ The importance of cleaning data

-- 1. Ease of use and reuse: When data is properly organized and normalized it's easier to search, use, and share with others - 2.
+- What should you do about those missing values? - Why are some of your text fields garbled? - Why aren't your strings/dates formatted correctly? - How can you quickly clean up inconsistent/duplicated data entry? - The importance of cleaning data - 1.
+Ease of use and reuse: When data is properly organized and normalized it's easier to search, use, and share with others - 2.
 Consistency: Data science often requires working with more than one dataset, where datasets from different sources need to be joined together.
 Making sure that each individual data set has common standardization will ensure that the data is still useful when they are all merged into one dataset - 3.
 Model accuracy/interpretability: Data that has been cleaned improves the models

-Handling missing values - Figure out why the data is missing
+1. Handling missing values - Figure out why the data is missing

-- For dealing with missing values, you'll need to use your intuition to figure out why the value is missing.
-One of the most important questions you can ask yourself to help figure this out is this: - ▶ Is this value missing because it wasn't recorded or because it doesn't exist? - If a value is missing because it doesn't exist (like the height of the oldest child of someone who doesn't have any children) then it doesn't make sense to try and guess what it might be.
+- For dealing with missing values, you'll need to use your intuition to figure out why the value is missing - Is this value missing because it wasn't recorded (missing at random) or it doesn't exist?
+If a value is missing because it doesn't exist (like the height of the child of someone who doesn't have any children) then it doesn't make sense to try and guess what it might be.
 These values you probably do want to keep as 'NaN' - If a value is missing because it wasn't recorded, then you can try to guess what it might have been based on the other values in that column and row.
 This is called imputation - For example, if we form a matrix of the ratings (on a scale from 1 to 5) that n customers have given to the entire Netflix catalog of p movies, then most of the matrix will be missing, since no customer will have seen and rated more than a tiny fraction of the catalog - If we can impute the missing values well, then we will have an idea of what each customer will think of movies they have not yet seen